inevitable-ank/LegalSearch/README.md

 #### Dependency installation

-From the project root directory, run the following command.
+From the project root directory, run the following command....

 ```bash
 cd legal-semantic-search && npm install --force
 ```

-Make sure you have populated the client `.env` with relevant keys.
+Make sure you have populated the client `.env` with relevant keys...

 ```bash
 # You must first activate a Billing Account here: https://www.voyageai.com/